Anton-Tarazi/CSESProblemSet/GraphAlgorithms/notes.md

 **Planets Queries I**

 Binary Successor Lifting.
 For each node n store succ[k, n] where k is a power of 2.
 This allows the grid to be calculated in O(n log n) since for each node can calculate in constant time succ[k, n] = succ[k / 2][succ[k / 2][n]].
 Then for queries just look at each set bit and move to corresponding spot in succ grid.

 **Planets Queries II**
 **Planets Cycles**

+In successor graph every node is either in a cycle, or a predecessor to a cycle.
+For a node in a cycle, the distance till it encounters a node twice is the length of the cycle.
+And for a node that is a predecessor to a cycle, the distance is the distance to the cycle plus the length of the cycle.
+Use dfs with fancy return values to encode whether the node is in a cycle, if so what is the length of the cycle, and if not what is the distance to the cycle plus the length of the cycle.
+For every recursion, either discover a node that has already been explored and determined to be in/ out of a cycle, or loop back on path and create cycle.

 **Road Reparation**

 Minimum spanning tree.
 Using Kruskal's algorithm.